mangadev-dev-to/hands-on-kafka/README.md

 }
 ```

-The diagram below illustrate how it works:
+The diagram below illustrates how it works:

 ```mermaid
 flowchart LR